 From the French Conformité Européenne (European Conformity).
 The ‘CE’ label is used by manufacturers to indicate that their product complies with all the applicable rules and requirements, called directives, defined by the European Commission (EC).
 Ex products, for example, must comply with a wide range of requirements under EC in addition to those set out by ATEX.

-In the Explosion Hazardous world, so-called confined spaces are particularly full of risks.
-Confined spaces are completely or partially enclosed with restricted means for entry and exit.
-Typical confined spaces include pipes, tanks and silos.
+Confined spaces are spaces completely or partially enclosed with restricted means for entry and exit.
+In the Explosion Hazardous world, confined spaces are particularly full of risks.

 Short for Color Rendering Index.
 On a scale from 1 to 100, CRI measures how an artificial light source compares to natural white light, with 100 being essentially identical to natural light.

 Short for Digital Addressable Lighting Interface.
 This is the fancy name for the standardized interface allowing software-based control of a luminaire’s brightness.
 It used to be that the only way you could dim a light was with a mechanical knob or switch.
 With the digital method, you can adjust brightness and other things, like the color of the light, with software.

 Within the European Union, ‘directive’ is used to refer to the rules and requirements defined by the European Commission.

 To dissipate means to scatter or disperse.
 In our context, dissipative is an electrical property of the materials we use in Ex luminaires.

 Short for Eurasian Conformity.
 The EAC mark, like the CE mark in the EU, indicates that the product meets the requirements of all applicable technical regulations of the Euroasian Economic Commission (EEC) covering Russia, Kazakhstan, Belarus, Kirghistan and Armenia.
 They handle, among other things, the customs clearance for imports to Customs Union countries.